Hazematman/fryzekconcepts/notes/2022_igalia_graphics_team.md

 ## Modesetting without Glamor on RPi
 Christopher Michael joined the Graphics Team in 2022 and along with Chema Casanova made some key contributions to enabling hardware acceleration and mode setting on the Raspberry Pi without the use of [Glamor](https://www.freedesktop.org/wiki/Software/Glamor/) which allows making more video memory available to graphics applications running on a Raspberry Pi.

 The older generation Raspberry Pis (1-3) only have a maximum of 256MB of memory available for video memory, and using Glamor will consume part of that video memory.
-Christopher wrote an excellent [blog post](https://blogs.igalia.com/cmichael/2022/05/30/modesetting-a-glamor-less-rpi-adventure/) on his work here, and also had a presentation at XDC 2022 on this work (which I will go into more detail on in the XDC section of this post).
+Christopher wrote an excellent [blog post](https://blogs.igalia.com/cmichael/2022/05/30/modesetting-a-glamor-less-rpi-adventure/) on this work.
+Both him and Chema also had a joint presentation at XDC 2022 going into more detail on this work.

 ## Linux Format Magazine Column
 Our very own Samuel Iglesias had a column published in Linux Format Magazine.
 It's a short column about reaching Vulkan 1.1 conformance for v3dv & Turnip Vulkan drivers, and how Open-Source GPU drivers can go from a "hobby project" to the defacto driver for the platform.
 Check it out on page 7 of [issue #288](https://linuxformat.com/linux-format-288.html)!